 Subsequent infusions: Administer over 30 minutes if prior infusions were well tolerated.
 Patients should be observed during the infusion and for at least 30 minutes after infusion.

-KADCYLA dose should not be re-escalated after a dose reduction is made.
+Do not re-escalate the KADCYLA dose after a dose reduction is made.

-If a planned dose is delayed or missed, it should be administered as soon as possible; do not wait until the next planned cycle.
-The schedule of administration should be adjusted to maintain a 3-week interval between doses.
-The infusion may be administered at the dose and rate the patient tolerated in the most recent infusion.
+If a planned dose is delayed or missed, administer as soon as possible; do not wait until the next planned cycle.
+Adjust the schedule of administration to maintain a 3-week interval between doses.
+Administer the infusion at the dose and rate the patient tolerated in the most recent infusion.

-The infusion rate of KADCYLA should be slowed or interrupted if the patient develops an infusion-related reaction.
+Slow or interrupt the infusion rate of KADCYLA if the patient develops an infusion-related reaction.
 Permanently discontinue KADCYLA for life-threatening infusion-related reactions [see Warnings and Precautions (5.5)].